sctewn/PYST/README.md

 # PYST
-Stand for **P**ut **Y**our **S**hit **T**ogether. this is an Assistant that will try to help you out to reach a better version of yourself.
+Stand for **P*ut* Y*our* S*hit* T*ogether***. this is an Assistant that will try to help you out to reach a better version of yourself.
 I know there is a plenty solutions out there starting with Siri, Alexa, Cortana and others.
 But the idea is to have one really away from your phone and also be able to understand the code, improve it and personalize for yourself because we all have different need.

 It would be great if any person join with tips about how to improve human behavior regardless the age.
 We can change at any age, the thing is when we get older it is harder to do it but not impossible.